The Following Alternate Location Has Been Scheduled for this Event:

 Here’s a riddle: What kind of “presidential library” is empty of both documents and artifacts, but chock-full of clout and basic humbug?
 Answer: The proposed Obama Presidential Center, a billionaire-funded, city subsidized boondoggle that, if built, will pave over a major chunk of Jackson Park and set a dangerous precedent for future lakefront “development” and privatization of the commons.
 Chicago based writer and critic Hugh Iglarsh examines the non-library from a left perspective, focusing on the major players (gentrification!) and concluding that it’s an all-too-fitting monument to the Obama presidency and the larger neoliberal project.
 Iglarsh will be joined by Charlotte Adelman, chief plaintiff of the ongoing federal lawsuit against the OPC, who will discuss the prospects of the battle to prevent the de-greening of historic Jackson Park.

-The Following Location Has Been Scheduled For This Event:
+The Following Alternate Location Has Been Scheduled For This OUL Event:

-Join Open University of the Left on Saturday August 11, at 2:30 pm at the Logan Square Branch of the Chicago Public Library at 3030 W. Fullerton Ave.
-Chicago, free parking, wheelchair accessible (Bus route: 74 Fullerton)
+Join Open University of the Left on Saturday March 23 at 2:30 pm at the Logan Square Branch of the Chicago Public Library 3030 W. Fullerton Ave.
+Chicago, (Cross Street Sacramento) free parking, wheelchair accessible (Bus route: 74 Fullerton, Blue Line: Logan Square)

 All Open University of the Left event are free of charge and open to all.